 • Participation in a research study using ionizing radiation in the previous 12 months

-Dapagliflozin EFfect on symptoms and bIomarkers iN diabetEs patients with Heart Failure (DEFINE-HF)
+Dapagliflozin EFfect on symptoms and bIomarkers iN patiEnts with Heart Failure (DEFINE-HF)

 The purpose of this study is to find out if a drug called dapagliflozin would be effective in improving the blood tests and symptoms related to heart failure while also treating type 2 diabetes.
 To do this, dapagliflozin will be compared with placebo.
 The placebo will look like dapagliflozin but is inactive.
 Dapagliflozin lowers glucose (sugar) levels in the blood by blocking the effect of specific molecules (small particles) called sodium-glucose transporters.
 Under normal circumstances, the sodium-glucose transporters in the kidney prevent glucose in the blood stream from leaving the body through urine.
 Dapagliflozin inhibits the sodium-glucose transporters and lowers blood glucose by allowing glucose removal through the urine.
 Dapagliflozin may also mildly decrease body weight and lower blood pressure in certain patients.
 Dapagliflozin is approved by the United States Food and Drug Administration (FDA) for the treatment of type 2 diabetes.
 Dapagliflozin is not specifically approved for the treatment of type 2 diabetes in people with heart failure and therefore its use in this study is investigational.
 We expect up to 20 people here will be in this research study out of 250 people in the entire study nationally.